mco-gh/mco.dev/content/post/found/peoplewalker.md

 coverImage = "/img/peoplewalker.jpg"
 +++

 You've heard of dog walkers, right?
-Well believe it or not, this guys walks people.
+Well, believe it or not, this guys walks people.

 <!--more-->